advancedtelematic/quickcheck-state-machine/talk/bobkonf-2019-summer-icfp/slides.md

 # Background

-* I was working on end-to-end testing microservices and clients interacting with those

 * Question: How do we measure the quality of our software?

-* Started reading about the two software development processes *Cleanroom Software Engineering* (Mills et al) and *Software Reliability Engineering* (Musa et al)
+* Started reading about the two software development processes:
+    - *Cleanroom Software Engineering* (Mills et al) and;
+    - *Software Reliability Engineering* (Musa et al)

 * Today I'd like to share my interpretation of what those two camps have to say about the above question, and show how one might go about implementing